MDalati1/Monte_Carlo_Simulation/README.md

-# Risk_Management
+# Risk Management
-Monte Carlo Simulation for Project Risk Assessment
+Using Monte Carlo Simulation to estimate the probablility distribution of completion time, providing information for decision-making on project risk potentials in addition to best case scenario and worst case scenario.